sajadbz/Sbz-clean-architecture/README.md

 # My clean architecture (Sbz)
-This resource is the implementation of a web project with a clean architecture that I got from combining several different implementations.
+<p>This resource is the implementation of a web project with a <b>clean architecture</b> that I got from combining several different implementations.</p>
-The following frameworks and technologies are used in this architecture:
+<p>The following frameworks and technologies are used in this architecture:</p>
 Asp .Net 5<br/>
 EF Core 5<br/>
 Microsoft Localization<br/>